Wastewater Treatment Plant Project: Energy Efficiency & Renewable Energy Generation

 - provide up-to-date information to help facilities and city staff make informed decisions.

-- making capital improvements – are you expanding or redesigning portions of your plant?
+- Making capital improvements – either expanding or redesigning portions of their plants.

 - ENERGY STAR® Portfolio Manager® score